For Immediate Release

 This isn’t a new problem for Deutsche Bank.
 In June 2013, Deutsche Bank settled a lawsuit with the City of Los Angeles for $10 million after it was accused of allowing hundreds of bank-owned properties to fall into slum conditions, leading to the destabilization of communities.
 “It’s my understanding that Deutsche Bank required its preservation maintenance companies to pay most of the $10 million to resolve that case, so you would expect Deutsche/Ocwen/ Altisource to monitor maintenance to ensure these shameful, discriminatory practices of neglecting routine maintenance in middle/working class communities of color ended.
 Unfortunately, we still find these horrid conditions at too many bank-owned homes in communities of color,” said Smith.

-View a map and powerpoints with examples of affected communities at https://nationalfairhousing.org/community-map/.
+Click here to view a map and PowerPoints with examples of affected communities.

 Below is a list of the 30 metro areas involved in the investigation: